phd-work-22/Sentiment-Analysis-P3/README.md

 1.1.
 Extracting Mailing Lists of Gentoo.
 The mailing lists retrieved from the archives of the Gentoo mailing lists shared in the following link: https://archives.gentoo.org/gentoo-dev/

-Script used: GentooMonthlyMessagesScapperMod2.py -- the completed results of the mailing list archives can be seen on a file named 'completed mailingl list.rar' accessed in the link mentioned at the end of this file.
+Script used: **GentooMonthlyMessagesScapperMod2.py** -- the completed results of the mailing list archives can be seen on a file named '_completed mailingl list.rar_' accessed in the link mentioned at the end of this file.

 1.2.
 Extracting Gentoo (Bugzilla) Commits data
 The bugzilla report containing commits data retrieced from the repository in the following links: https://gitweb.gentoo.org/repo/gentoo/historical.git/; https://github.com/gentoo/gentoo.git

-Script used:
+Script used: **BugzillaJSONToCSV2.py** --  the completed results of the mailing list archives can be seen on a file named '_**bugzillaCSV.csv**_' accessed in the link mentioned at the end of this file.

+2. Preprocessing the data
+2.1 Normalisation of data
+2.2 Preprocessing component filepath

+4.
 All completed files can be accessed through this link: https://drive.google.com/drive/folders/1fyiqgrh_mP28uZJNIzAoMsAX3DWMa3RO?usp=sharing